 Expansion of Alzheimer Society of Canada Advisory Group

 BIPOC voices and lived experiences must be present where decisions about programs, research and support for people living with dementia are made.
 We’re asking caregivers and people living with dementia, especially from BIPOC communities, to consider joining the Alzheimer Society of Canada’s Advisory Group.
-At minimum, the advisory group will include 30% BIPOC representation over the coming months.

 The National Dementia Journey Survey